 How would you, as an architectural photographer, define success?
 When did you first realize that you were successful?

 I’m successful?!
 I tend not to think of myself in these terms.
 Is it for the money?
 No. Money has never been a motivating factor.
 Is it the pride of being published?
 Yes, that is certainly a great vindication of one’s work but that is what other people deem of note.
-At the core, it is about image making.
+At the core, it is about image-making.
 I am my own harshest critic.
-If I am making images that I feel good about, is what is of utmost importance – whether they make money or get published or not is inconsequential.
+If I am making images that I feel good about is what is of utmost importance – whether they make money or get published or not is inconsequential.
 Secondarily, I say that I live vicariously through my clients.
-If my clients win awards, get published, are able generate new work as a result of my imagery, than I have been successful.
-That the truest test of success, is having served your clients well.
+If my clients win awards, get published, are able to generate new work as a result of my imagery then I have been successful.
+That the truest test of success is having served your clients well.